online Course

 After this module, you should be able to:

-• Become familiar with common urgent medical conditions that may be displayed by persons with IDD.
+Recognize signs and symptoms of common urgent medical conditions that may be displayed by people with IDD.